Delensing CMB B-modes using galaxy surveys: the effect of galaxy bias and matter clustering non-linearities: Introduction

 So far, the potentiality of external tracers to yield extensive delensing has been established in highly idealized scenarios, with only a few works studying the impact of systematics (see e.g., Refs.~\cite{ref:namikawa_16, ref:cib_delensing_biases}).
 An area of particular concern yet to be studied is the impact of non-linearities in structure formation and galaxy bias, as well as galaxy stochasticity.
 Non-Gaussianities in the galaxy distribution can couple with non-Gaussianities in the lensing potential and give rise to contributions to the power spectrum of delensed $B$-modes that are not captured by typical models, which assume Gaussianity.
 In addition, galaxy bias can decorrelate the observed galaxy field from the gravitational lensing potential, hindering the delensing efficiency and potentially further complicating the modeling.
 Reference~\cite{ref:namikawa_and_takahashi_19} were the first to study the impact of non-linear matter clustering perturbations on $B$-mode delensing, finding a negligible effect.
 Here, we extend their work by additionally characterizing the impact of non-linear galaxy bias and stochasticity.

 To study the impact of these effects on $B$-mode delensing, we populate an $N$-body simulation with galaxies resembling the magnitude-limited \emph{gold} sample of Rubin and use it to delens CMB maps which have been lensed by that same underlying matter distribution.
 We then compare the delensing performance using this `realistic' galaxy sample to more standard and simplistic pipelines that assume Gaussianity and linear galaxy bias.
 These simplifications lead to very small corrections to the power spectrum of delensed $B$-modes --- smaller than cosmic variance on a per-mode basis --- and show that these translate to biases on the tensor-to-scalar ratio which are smaller than the 1-$\sigma$ statistical uncertainty expected of upcoming experiments such as SO.
-They could be more significant for CMB-S4, so we also suggest mitigation strategies.
 In addition, our results suggest that idealized forecasts of delensing performance that assume galaxy bias is strictly linear are actually rather accurate, with corrections being smaller than 5\% per mode (for these Rubin galaxies).
 Our results demonstrate the robustness of delensing $B$-modes with external tracers and warrant this approach to boost the sensitivity to primordial tensor modes.

 The structure of this paper is as follows.
 We start with a theoretical description of CMB lensing and delensing in section~\ref{sec:theory_intro}.
 We then describe our simulations in section~\ref{sec:simulations}.
 Our main results are presented in section~\ref{sec:results}.
 Discussions and conclusions can be found in section~\ref{sec:conclusions}.
 Additional technical details are relegated to the appendices.